Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Experiments

 \subsubsection{The Selected Metagraphs}

-In this part, we analyze the selected features in FMG.
-From Figure \ref{fig-rmse-vary-lambda}(a) and (b), we can see that RMSE and sparsity are good when $\lambda=0.06$ on Amazon-50K and $\lambda=0.05$ on Yelp-50K.
-Thus, we want to show the selected metagraphs and their user and item features in these configurations.
 Recall that in Eq.~\eqref{eq-rating-fm}, we introduce $\textbf{w}$ and $\textbf{V}$, respectively, to capture the first-order weights for the features and second-order weights for interactions of the features.
 Thus, after training, the nonzero values in $\textbf{w}$ and $\textbf{V}$ represent the selected features, i.e., the selected metagraphs.
-We list in Table~\ref{tb-selected-mg} the selected metagraphs corresponding to nonzero values in $\textbf{w}$ and $\textbf{V}$ from the perspective of both users and items.
+We list in Table~\ref{tb-selected-mg} the selected metagraphs corresponding to nonzero values in $\textbf{w}$ and $\textbf{V}$ from the perspective of both users and items, when lowest RMSEs are achieved.